stedolan/counterexamples/src/overloading-polymorphism.md

 # Overloading and polymorphism

-Polymorphism allows a single function to work with an arbitrary, unknown type, while overloading allows one of multiple functions to be selected by examining the types of the parameters.
+Polymorphism allows a single method to work with an arbitrary, unknown type, while overloading allows one of multiple methods to be selected by examining the types of the parameters.
 With overloading, the parameter types become part of the name of the method.
 With polymorphism, the parameter types might not be known.